 Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

-Who this is for: Engineers and QA/QC teams working in powder bed fusion additive manufacturing (including laser powder bed fusion, electron beam powder bed fusion, and polymer systems) who need reliable powder spreading process control and improved powder bed quality.
+Who this is for: Process engineers and QA/QC teams in powder bed fusion additive manufacturing (laser, electron beam, and polymer systems).

 Droplet Lab Team